top of page

 Security Sirens & Active Deterrents Work

-Security sirens, warning speakers, and active deterrent systems can immediately draw attention and force intruders off-site before fuel is stolen.
+Thieves generally look for properties with low visibility and minimal risk.
+Security sirens, warning speakers, and active deterrent systems can immediately draw attention.
+They can force intruders off-site before fuel is stolen.

 We’ve seen rural property owners significantly reduce repeat trespassing after installing: